molily/molily.de/_posts/2023-04-21-ecmascript-modules.md

 ## Cutting the mustard with ECMAScript modules

 Back in 2012, developers at the BBC used Progressive Enhancement to deliver a robust site to all browsers.
 The core experience in plain HTML worked without JavaScript.
 The developers guarded the JavaScript with feature detects so it only executed in browsers that "[cut the mustard](http://web.archive.org/web/20201209062357/http://responsivenews.co.uk/post/18948466399/cutting-the-mustard)", that is, meet a certain mark.

-This absolved developers from writing convoluted, backwards-compatible JavaScript.
+This technique absolved developers from writing convoluted, backwards-compatible JavaScript.
 It made the JavaScript simpler and more robust since it did not have to deal with every eventuality.

 Since 2018, several [developers have been proposing ECMAScript modules as a new way to cut the mustard](https://fettblog.eu/cutting-the-mustard-2018/).
 As you can see in the list above, several frameworks are applying this approach.